joseeden/joeden/docs/021-Data-Engineering/005-SQL-Basics/004-SQL-Operators.md

 Logical operators combine multiple conditions.

-- AND: TRUE if all conditions separated by AND are TRUE
+- `AND`: TRUE if all conditions separated by AND are TRUE

-- OR: TRUE if any of the conditions separated by OR is TRUE
+- `OR`: TRUE if any of the conditions separated by OR is TRUE

-- NOT: TRUE if the following condition is FALSE
+- `NOT`: TRUE if the following condition is FALSE

 ## Bitwise Operators